khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - `Monitor vulnerabilities in your project`
 - `Get started with monitoring`

-The `Configuration required` empty state for a merge report or merge status widget, should use the default layout of [level 1 hierarchy](/patterns/merge-request-reports#level-1) with a info status icon, replacing the subject with a title phrase accompanied by a succinct description.
+The `Configuration required` empty state for a merge report or merge status widget, should use the default layout of [level 1 hierarchy](/patterns/merge-request-reports#level-1) with an info status icon, replacing the subject with a title phrase accompanied by a succinct description.

 ### Higher tier feature